tryton/tryton/modules/account_invoice/doc/usage/process.inc.rst

 .. tip::

    The *Invoice report* is saved for posted customer invoices.
-   This means that every time you print it you will get an identical copy of it.
+   This means that each time you print, you will get an identical copy unless you print using :guilabel:`Invoice (revised)` which generates a new, updated copy and archives the previous one.

 .. _Handling supplier invoices: